 In October 2021, Christopher Holcroft left the Australian Army Cadets and joined the Australian Navy Cadets as a Commander with the national position of Director of Communications and Media.

-Commander Christopher Holcroft OAM, RFD, JP, ANC, explains how to deal with the Media to a Navy Cadet.
+Commander Christopher Holcroft OAM RFD JP ANC, explains how to deal with the Media to a Navy Cadet.

 Books